Stay Back Stay Safe

 Sharing roads and sidewalks with snow clearing equipment can create special challenges for motorists and pedestrians.
 Both motorists and pedestrians are urged take steps to adjust their behaviours to winter conditions, and to think about safety first when in the vicinity of any snow clearing equipment and sanding trucks.

-The Stay Back, Stay Safe public awareness campaign is aimed at reminding everyone about winter safety best practices because the equipment used in the winter may have blind spots which can make it difficult for them to see vehicles especially when visibility may be hampered due to poor weather conditions.
+Stay Back, Stay Safe is aimed at reminding everyone about winter safety best practices because the equipment used in the winter may have blind spots which can make it difficult for equipment operators to see vehicles, especially when visibility may be hampered due to poor weather conditions.

 The plowing and sanding crews need room to do their work efficiently and effectively, so it is in everyone’s best interest to Stay Back, Stay Safe.